-1 Edgington, J.A.
+&lt;sup>1 Edgington, J.A.
 (2010).
 The first British Record of Nardus stricta L. (Poaceae).
 Watsonia 28: 123-127.

 Francis Rose was able to point to considerable continuity, with records at Chislehurst Common (grass-heath, 1945); Keston Common (1945); Hothfield (grass-heath, 1943); and Willesborough Lees (damp Molinia- Agrostis grassland on Folkestone Sands, 1950).
 The last two sites were part of a line of comparable geology across East Kent, which also gave rising to his sightings at Monks Horton Priory (TR 110 389, an acid boggy field on Folkestone Sands, 1953) and Gibbin's Brook (damp grass-heath on Folkestone Sands).
 However, although the species was specifically searched for, the 1971-80 survey (Philp, 1982) only produced two tetrad records: Hothfield and Hatch Park, the latter being another site along the Folkestone Sands.
-The 1991-2005 survey (Philp, 2010) could not locate the grass at Hothfield, but found it still at Hatch Park and also in Knole Park, Sevenoaks, where it grows at the head of a dry valley cutting through the Hythe Formation, with grassland on acid, fertile ground, long grazed by deer (as with Hatch Park) for whom the grass apparently has low palatability.
-It was also still present at Tunbridge Wells Common, another acid site with long continuity of
+The 1991-2005 survey (Philp, 2010) could not locate the grass at Hothfield, but found it still at Hatch Park and also in Knole Park, Sevenoaks, where it has since been found growing in two sites, one at the head of a dry valley cutting through the Hythe Formation, with grassland on acid, fertile ground, long grazed by deer (as with Hatch Park) for whom the grass apparently has low palatability.
+It was also still present at Tunbridge Wells Common, another acid site with long continuity of grassland.

 Hatch Park.
-Photo by Lliam Rooney, 21 July 2016 grassland.
+Photo by Lliam Rooney, 21 July 2016